PROG 110 Introduction to Programming • 5 Cr.

 After completing this class, students should be able to:

-- Declare and use constants correctly
+- Declare and use variables and constants correctly using appropriate data-types and scope, including the use of arrays.

-- Use appropriate arithmetic, logical and comparison operators to develop complex expressions
+- Use appropriate arithmetic, logical and comparison operators to develop complex expressions.

 - Use If and Switch statements to implement selection structures.

 - Use the For, While, and Do loop statements to invoke repetition structures.

 - Design programs that invoke and define functions (methods) utilizing input parameters and return values.